The 5 Best Electric Barbecue Grills: My Hands-On Review for 2026

 Frequently Asked Questions About Electric Grills

-A: Yes, you absolutely can, but it depends on two factors: wattage and grate material.
+Yes, you absolutely can, but it depends on two factors: wattage and grate material.
 For a good sear, look for a grill with at least 1500 watts and heavy-duty cast iron grates, like the Weber Q 2400.
 These retain heat and deliver powerful, direct contact, creating excellent sear marks.
+The key is proper preheating—give cast iron grates 15-20 minutes to reach maximum temperature.

-A: On 99% of electric grills, no. You cannot add traditional wood chips as there is no combustion.
+On 99% of electric grills, no. You cannot add traditional wood chips as there is no combustion.
 However, the Ninja Woodfire Outdoor Grill is a new exception.
 It has a dedicated “smoker box” that burns a small number of wood pellets, adding real smoke flavor to your food, something previously impossible on a residential electric grill.
+For other models, you can use liquid smoke in marinades or smoked spices in rubs to approximate the flavor.

-A: No, they are quite efficient.
+No, they are quite efficient.
 A typical 1500-watt grill running for an hour would use 1.5 kWh of electricity.
 In most of the U.S., this costs less than 30 cents per hour to operate, making it significantly cheaper than buying a new propane tank or a large bag of charcoal.
+Most grills only use full power during preheating, then cycle on and off to maintain temperature, reducing actual consumption during cooking.

-A: The main taste difference is the lack of “combustion flavor.”
+The main taste difference is the lack of “combustion flavor.”
 Charcoal provides a distinct smoky flavor from its smoldering.
 Gas grills provide flavor from “vaporization”—grease hitting the hot flavorizer bars and turning to smoke.
 An electric grill cooks with pure heat, much like a pan on your stove.
 The flavor comes from the browning and searing of the food itself (the Maillard reaction).
-To compensate, you’ll want to use a good barbecue rub and sauce.
+To compensate, you’ll want to use a good barbecue rub and sauce, or consider the Ninja Woodfire for real smoke flavor.

 Leave a Comment